Astroinformatics and Heliophysics @I4DS

 Martin Melchior, deputy head, lead astroinformatics

 Säm Krucker, lead heliophysics, principal investigator STIX X-ray telescope

-Our currently biggest and most complex project is the X-ray telescope STIX which will fly to the Sun in 2020 on board the ESA-spacecraft Solar Orbiter.
+Our currently biggest and most complex project is the X-ray telescope STIX which started to the Sun in February 2020 on board ESA’s spacecraft Solar Orbiter.
 It is lead by astrophysicist Dr. Säm Krucker at the Institute for Data Science.
 The instrument was designed at FHNW, involving several institutes and making use of technical facilities on-site.
 It was built in co-operation with Swiss and European partners, both industrial and academic.